RukshanDias/System-Design/readMe.md

 2. Understand non-functional requirements
     - Technical & service level attributes.
     - eg: Loads, volumes, performance
-    - Much more important than regular reqirements.
+    - Much more important than regular requirements.
     - Should be discussed with clients & system analyst.
 3. Map components
     - Represent tasks of the system.